 Visit Epernay (Champagne-Ardenne, France)

-Epernay is in the Marne department of the Champagne-Ardenne region, in the north of France.
-Epernay is a wealthy looking town because of the expensive townhouses and mansions constructed (mostly 19th century) based on the wealth from champagne.
+The town is well known as the capital of the Champagne producing region of France: Epernay is a wealthy looking town because of the expensive 19th century townhouses and other mansions constructed with the wealth derived from the champagne trade.

-The 'Portail Saint Martin' is the oldest monument, and is an impressive stone doorway that is all that remains of the 16th century Church of Notre Dame.
+The 'Portail Saint Martin' is the oldest monument in Epernay and is an impressive stone doorway that is all that remains of the 16th century Church of Notre Dame.

 The most important religious monument in Epernay is the church of Notre-Dame (the church has the appearance of being much older than 1925 when it was rebuilt after war damage).
 You can also see the synagogue which has a decorative facade.